Fsmash/curaengine_settings_calculator/README.md

 # curaengine_settings_calculator

-Essentiallly all this does is recusively calculates settings.
-Pipe outputs out however you would want.
+Essentiallly all this does is recusively calculates settings for Cura engine.
+Pipe outputs out results however you would want though.